eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- You are fluent in English
 	- You have excellent problem-solving capabilities and good communication skills
 	- You are a team player, who has a hands-on mentality and a desire to learn
 + skill set:
+	- GitHub is seeking a research engineer in the area of code intelligence in the office of the CTO (OCTO), specifically for the experimentation with new and interesting user experiences.
+OCTO aims to be a meeting place within GitHub for experimentation with new ideas, and for setting the agenda for GitHub’s product several years in advance.
+OCTO has a small number of permanent research staff, and this position is part of the core OCTO team.
+The engineer will initially focus on user interfaces for code synthesis.
+	- Here is some more detail on that initial project - it’s just an example of similar projects in future.
+To train machine learning models for program synthesis, we can use existing code bases and their unit tests: find a function that has good test coverage and documentation, mask out the body, synthesize an alternative implementation, and test it.
+Applied to all Python and JavaScript code on GitHub, this would be a huge training set.
+Full unit tests can however be slow to execute, and for effectively training machine learning models we need the tests to be as fast as possible.
+One way might be to distill the unit tests into ‘micro tests’ by recording just enough state and I/O behavior so we can replay previous behaviors.
+	- Responsibilities:
+		* Design and build a framework for creating fast functional correctness tests of Python and JavaScript code.
+		* Collaborate with machine learning experts on applying this framework for reinforcement learning on program synthesis tasks.
+		* Participate in all activities of the OCTO at GitHub: organizing webinar series, evaluating project proposals, and disseminating research results.
+	- Minimum Qualifications:
+		* Ability to do innovative research on one of the following topics: dynamic analysis, instrumentation, or runtime verification.
+		* 5+ years experience building developer tools in production
+		* Inclination to prototype quickly and make fast decisions on experiment failure.
+		* A creative mindset and good practical skills are more important than formal experience.
+	- Preferred Qualifications:
+		* PhD in computer science or related field, or other evidence of the ability to do independent research.
+		* Knowledge of Python or JavaScript and its ecosystem, or the ability to acquire such knowledge quickly.
+		* Ability to communicate complex ideas clearly, both in spoken and written form, for expert as well as novice audiences.
+		* Interest in modern AI technologies and program synthesis in particular.
++ skill set:
 	- BLAH.
 + skill set: